 Measuring and monitoring bilirubin in newborns with jaundice is considered standard medical care.

-Tests for bilirubin may also be ordered when someone is suspected of having (or known to have) hemolytic anemia as a cause of anemia.
+Tests for bilirubin may also be ordered when you have or are suspected of having hemolytic anemia.
 In this case, it is often ordered along with other tests used to evaluate the breakdown of red blood cells, such as complete blood count, reticulocyte count, haptoglobin, direct antiglobulin test (DAT) and lactate dehydrogenase (LD, LDH).

 What does the test result mean?

 Total bilirubin that is mainly unconjugated (indirect) bilirubin may be increased when:

 - There is an unusual number of red blood cells (RBCs) being broken down and destroyed (e.g., hemolytic or pernicious anemia, blood transfusion reaction)